• Recipes

 Step 2

-Put the kombu and seasonings (mirin, sugar, rice vinegar, and soy sauce) in a pot.
-Cook over low heat while stirring to prevent burning, until almost all the seasoning liquid is absorbed.
+Combine the kombu and seasonings (mirin, sugar, rice vinegar, and soy sauce) in a pot.
+Cook over low heat, stirring occasionally to prevent burning, until almost all of the liquid has been absorbed.

 shio kombu_instruction-3